clojure-emacs/cider/README.md

 Emacs doesn't load the new files, it only installs them on disk.
 To see the effect of changes you have to restart Emacs.

-### CIDER should inject its dependencies but I still get warnings when I use `cider-jack-in`
+### CIDER injects its dependencies but I still get warnings when I use `cider-jack-in`

-Injecting the depencies should override the old settings in the `~/lein/profiles.clj` file however only if those settings were done in the `:repl` profile.
-If the `:user` profile is used overriding does not happen.
-To fix this issue stop your REPL, remove CIDER and `tools.nrepl` dependencies from your `~/.lein/profiles.clj` and start the REPL again.
+Injecting the depencies should override the old settings in the `~/lein/profiles.clj` file.
+However, this works only if those settings were placed in the `:repl` profile.
+Configuration placed in the `:user` profile will not be overridden.
+To fix this issue stop nREPL (and CIDER), remove the `cider-nrepl` and `tools.nrepl` dependencies from your `~/.lein/profiles.clj` and start nREPL again.

 ## Presentations